 Similar patterns were recorded during egg and larval stages.
-During egg stage, the eclosion of M. spiracularis and M. scalaris eggs at $22 - 37^{\circ}$ C in previous studies occurred in less than 24 h (Wang et al, 2020, Lee et al. 2021, Yanan et al, 2023) whereas S. genitalis eggs in the current study took 23 - 27 h to emerge to first instar larva.
+During egg stage, the eclosion of M. spiracularis and M. scalaris eggs at 22°C-37°C in previous studies occurred in less than 24 h (Wang et al. 2020; Lee et al. 2021; Yanan et al. 2023), whereas S. genitalis eggs in the current study took 23 h-27 h to emerge to first instar larva.
 As indicated in Table 2, the longest larval period was 384 h in study replicate 3, followed by 258 h (study replicate 5) and 188 h (study replicate 2).
-Larval developmental period of S. genitalis in the current study was longer than previous studies using M. spiracularis which recorded at range of 48 -71 h at fluctuating temperatures of 25 - 37 °C (Lee et al. 2021).
-This patterns also applies to M. spiracularis and M. scalaris reared under constant temperature of 22°C and 25°C, at which, each recorded larval period was 367 - 302 h and 268 - 107 h respectively (Wang et al, 2020, Yanan et al, 2023).
-Developmental time of S. genitalis pupa were almost within the range of M. spiracularis and M. scalaris (Wang et al, 2020, Yanan et al, 2023).
-Megaselia spiracularis under fluctuating temperature have shorter pupariation period of 168 - 204 h, almost a half of the period recorded in this study (Lee et al, 2021).
-Spiniphora genitalis developmental time in this study are relatively comparable to the development of other Phoridae species reared at constant temperatures than those at fluctuating temperature.
-Maximum rearing temperature caused lower relative humidity as recorded by Lee et al. (2021) whereby 47 - 93% relative humidity was recorded at 25 - 37 °C. Compared to this study, more than 70% relative humidity was recorded in this similar to Wang et al. (2020) and Yanan et al. (2023).
+The larval developmental period of S. genitalis in the current study was longer than previous studies using M. spiracularis, which recorded at a range of 48 h-71 h at fluctuating temperatures of 25°C-37°C (Lee et al. 2021).
+This patterns also applies to M. spiracularis and M. scalaris reared under constant temperature of 22°C and 25°C, at which, each recorded larval period was 367 h-302 h and 268 h-107 h respectively (Wang et al. 2020; Yanan et al. 2023).
+Developmental time of S. genitalis pupa were almost within the range of M. spiracularis and M. scalaris (Wang et al. 2020; Yanan et al. 2023).
+Megaselia spiracularis under fluctuating temperature have shorter pupariation period of 168 h-204 h, almost a half of the period recorded in this study (Lee et al. 2021).
+Spiniphora genitalis developmental time in this study is relatively comparable to the development of other Phoridae species reared at constant temperatures than those at fluctuating temperatures.
+Maximum rearing temperature caused lower relative humidity as recorded by Lee et al. (2021) whereby 47%-93% relative humidity was recorded at 25°C- 37°C. Compared to this study, more than 70% relative humidity was recorded in this similar to Wang et al. (2020) and Yanan et al. (2023).
 Niederegger et al. (2010) studied the effect of constant and fluctuating temperature on four forensically important species (Sarcophaga argyrostoma (Robineau-Desvoidy) (Diptera: Sarcophagidae), Calliphora vicina Robineau-Desvoidy, Calliphora vomitoria (Linnaeus), Lucilia illustris (Meigen) and Lucilia sericata (Meigen) (Diptera: Calliphoridae)) and discovered discrepancy of temperatures can vary considerably and should be interpreted from case to case.
-The effect of using fluctuating temperatures on the development of S. genitalis, however, can be more natural and biologically relevant than that of those in controlled conditions.
+However, the effect of fluctuating temperatures on the development of S. genitalis can be more natural and biologically relevant than those in controlled conditions.

 Additionally, we also observed that pupariation of S. genitalis began after the wandering post feeding larvae adhered to the interior wall of the rearing container in rows, vertically side by side with their posterior ends elevated.
-It might or might not be simultaneously for all larval cohorts, but in this study each group of pupae that adhered to the wall usually consists of about 30-40 individuals.
-Similar behavior of this species was also reported occurring inside the snail shell (Beaver 1987), and likewise for S. bergenstammi inside snail (Keilin 1911) and discarded milk bottle with leftover dregs (Oldroyd 1964).
+It might or might not be simultaneously for all larval cohorts, but in this study each group of pupae that adhered to the wall usually consists of about 30 to 40 individuals.
+Similar behaviour of this species was also reported occurring inside the snail shell (Beaver 1987), and likewise for S. bergenstammi inside snail (Keilin 1911) and discarded milk bottles with leftover dregs (Oldroyd 1964).